cavo789/blog/blog/XXX/bash-ascii-art/index.md

 ![Bash - ASCII art](/img/bash_tips_header.jpg)

-I write a lot of Bash scripts and I like to have a similar approach for each one.
-One of the things I always do is include a good old-fashioned *ASCII Art* banner, perhaps for the geek factor, but mostly to make a bigger visual impact.
+I write a lot of Bash scripts, and I like to have a similar approach for each one.
+One of the things I always do is to include a good old-fashioned *ASCII Art* banner, perhaps for the geek factor, but mostly to make a bigger visual impact.

 I use [https://patorjk.com/software/taag](https://patorjk.com/software/taag) to create my banners, so let's take a closer look.